edgeimpulse/expert-projects/bean-leaf-classification.md

 Our dataset is ready to train our model.
 This requires two important features: a processing block and learning block.
 Documentation on Impulse Design can be found [here](https://docs.edgeimpulse.com/docs/edge-impulse-studio/create-impulse).

 We first click "Create Impulse".
-Here, set image width and heigh to 96x96; and Resize mode to Squash.
+Here, set image width and height to 96x96; and Resize mode to Squash.
 The Processing block is set to "Image" and the Learning block is "Transfer Learning (Images)".
 Click 'Save Impulse' to use this configuration.
 We have used a 96x96 image size to lower the RAM usage, shown in Figure 4.

 ![Figure 4: Create impulse figure with image input range, transfer learning and output class](.gitbook/assets/bean-leaf-classification/impulse.jpg)